tyjhart/flowanalyzer/Tuning.md

 The Ubuntu Server's timezone is set to UTC during the install, and all events are logged into Elasticsearch with UTC timestamps.
 This is for Elasticsearch purposes, and to ensure that it's possible to correlate flow data from devices across time zones and
 DST implementations.
+Changing the timezone to something other than UTC isn't supported.

-Kibana corrects for local time automatically.
+Kibana adjusts for local time automatically, so you don't have to do anything to see events with usable timestamps.

 ### **Files**